Deadshot0x7/.github/profile/README.md

 ## Hi there 👋
 We are Phoenix we make custom rom for various devices  for gaming , peneratrate testing
 # Mission
-To create Custom rom that help people
+To create Custom rom that help Pentester to penetratet the web
 # vision
 To create custom rom across the device that help with soomth gaming experience and easy Penerateing tesing while having  fully feldge custmization
 # Contribuation and Mainternership